-Jay de la Durantaye is a resident of St. Lazare and the director of sales for West Island-based NDR Electric, which distributes LED lighting across Canada, the U.S. and Mexico.
+Jay de la Durantaye is a resident of St. Lazare and the Vice President of sales for West Island-based NDR Lighting, which distributes LED lighting across Canada, the U.S. and Mexico.

-A member of the Hudson Legion, he has been president of the Legion Curling Club since 2017.
+A member of the Hudson Legion, he had been president of the Legion Curling Club since 2017.
 Jay currently holds the position of 1st Vice President Legion Branch 115.

 In 2018, de la Durantaye took on the challenge of heading a team of talented volunteers to reposition the Hudson St. Patrick's Parade that staged the event’s 10th annual edition in March 2019.
 The process broke the mold, and set record numbers for several of the associated events leading up to and including the parade, preparing the groundwork for the creation of the Soulanges Irish Society and marking a course to transform this annual festival into one of the largest Irish celebrations in North America.

-Originally from Pierrefonds, de la Durantaye grew up in the West Island, where he was active in coaching a variety of amateur sports, including hockey, ringuette, baseball and curling teams.
+Originally from Pierrefonds, Jay grew up in the West Island, where he was active in coaching a variety of amateur sports, including hockey, ringuette, baseball and curling teams.
 He currently plays softball with the Hudson mixed league.
 He moved to St. Lazare in 2001, has lived in Hudson and considers this region his home.
-His 15-year-old son, Edward, is a student at Collège Bourget in Rigaud, currently attends John Abbott College.
+His 19-year-old son, Edward, once a student at Collège Bourget in Rigaud, currently attends John Abbott College.